 When you don’t get a good night’s sleep – everything suffers.
 Your work.
 Your relationships.
 Your quality of life.
 Snoring and sleep apnea could be the cause of your chronic fatigue.
 When your brain is working on overdrive to keep you breathing throughout the night, it can’t shut down and let you fully rest.
 At Advanced ENT & Allergy Center, we evaluate and treat all causes of snoring and sleep apnea.
+We offer traditional appointments as well as telemedicine appointments.
 Don’t suffer another night without good sleep.

 Symptoms of sleep apnea:

 - Falling asleep at the wheel

 - Waking up with a dry mouth

 - Paused breathing while sleeping (either someone has witnessed this happening or it has woken you up)

 We have been diagnosing and treating sleep apnea for more than 20 years.
 Our patients receive a complete in-office examination before being sent to have an overnight sleep study, if needed.
 Our sleep services include a comprehensive evaluation and treatment of snoring, mouth-breathing at night, obstructive sleep apnea in adult and pediatric sleep apnea.